 - Traffic Tip: 4 Ways To Add Video Into Your Content Marketing

 - Traffic Tip: How to Embed Your Facebook Live Videos on Your Blog

 I wrestled with setting up my home video studio myself and thought there has to be a better way!
-So I turned to Youtube and got this simple 6 step process form one of the best in the business…James Wedmore.
+So I turned to Youtube and got this simple 6 step process from one of the best in the business…James Wedmore.

-Once I used his simple step by step process I was able to set up my studio and get rid of the shadows that had been plaguing me….
+Once I used his simple step-by-step process I was able to set up my studio and get rid of the shadows that had been plaguing me…

-To make it even easier for you I’ve put the entire process into a simple step by step tutorial that you can print out, add to your studio kit and have handy every time you set up your studio….
+To make it even easier for you I’ve put the entire process into a simple step-by-step tutorial that you can print out, add to your studio kit, and have handy every time you set up your studio…

 Step 1: Essential Equipment